 - Examine the current climate: whether we’re talking political or ecological, the current climate is a messed up, scary place.
 One of the most memorable recent villains, Ben Foster in Inferno, (spoiler alert) tries to solve the world’s overpopulation crisis.
 Now let’s imagine what was going through Dan Brown’s head at the time: Okay, so in terms of villains, how do I top ancient societies and the freaking Vatican?
 Oh, I know, let me invent a character who wants to save the planet by killing half the people on it.

 - The homegrown terrorist: without going into too much of a rant about how villainizing Middle Eastern and Asian countries or their people in fiction reinforces Islamophobia, xenophobia and racism, can I just point out that it’s overdone, cliché?
-In my opinion, the cleverest of screenwriters and authors are shining a big fat spotlight on another kind of threat: under-addressed, homegrown Caucasian terrorism.
-As examples, I give you the 2014 novel The Skin Collector by Jeffery Deaver and the 2016 film Imperium starring Daniel Radcliffe, both of which (spoiler alert) portray white supremacist sects as the villains.
-(NOTE: I wrote this post before Charlottesville.
-I had previously deleted “under-addressed” from my first draft, because I had no empirical evidence to show that U.S. institutions weren’t zeroing in on this issue, but Charlottesville has proven that many U.S. institutions are indeed asleep at the wheel when it comes to taking a stand against white supremacy, and so I’ve added “under-addressed” back in.)
+In my opinion, the cleverest of screenwriters and authors are shining a big fat spotlight on another kind of threat: under-addressed, homegrown white nationalist terrorism.
+For examples, I give you the 2014 novel The Skin Collector by Jeffery Deaver and the 2016 film Imperium starring Daniel Radcliffe, both of which (spoiler alert) portray white supremacist sects as the villains.

 This post is part of the #AuthorToolboxBlogHop.
 So many great blogs to keep hopping through.
 Click here to join the hop and to see what other writing tips you can glean from this month’s edition.